mlswg/mls-architecture/draft-ietf-mls-architecture.md

 discussed below.

-In addition to the risks discussed in {{symmetric-key-compromise}}, an attacker with access to the Ratchet Secrets for an endpoint can replay PrivateMessage objects sent by other members of the group by taking the signed content of the message and re-encrypting it with a new generation of the original sender's ratchet.
+In addition to the risks discussed in {{symmetric-key-compromise}}, an attacker with access to the ratchet secrets for an endpoint can replay PrivateMessage objects sent by other members of the group by taking the signed content of the message and re-encrypting it with a new generation of the original sender's ratchet.
 If the other members of the group interpret a message with a new